 N. B.: If you have musical training or talent, enter at your own risk.
 I have neither.
 As the old song says: “I sing because I’m happy; I sing because I’m free.”
 Well “happy” at least to be able to inhabit all these amazing feelings, and “free” at least to add what I want to my own website!

-So this is my second take on my “first” album, some sweet, simple love songs I wrote this past month or so, and one of my older songs that seemed to fit pretty well.
+So this is my second take on my “first” album, some sweet, simple love songs I wrote mostly last August (2017), and a couple of my older songs that seemed to fit pretty well.
 It’s called “Wistful Thinking.”

-Here’s the first song I wrote almost two years ago, in its original, raw form.
+Here’s the first song I wrote, about two years ago, in its original, raw form.
 I think it’s cool and says exactly what I wanted to say around that time.

 I’ll be leaving soon and these next two playlists say both sides of what I want to say on the way out:

 Long as I can see the light . . .

 The sweetest thing I’ve ever known . . .